GoldenStack/overscore/CPU.md

 | [`jz`](#jz)        | Jump if zero    | jz      | 16     | `if (*a == 0) *0 = b` |
 | [`jnz`](#jnz)      | Jump if nonzero | jnz     | 17     | `if (*a != 0) *0 = b` |

-TODO: Add that the numbers after instruction names indicate levels of indirection.

 TODO: Descriptions of each instruction.